Music platforms.

 Cost per track

-At £1.49 per track, buying 50 tracks a month from Beatport costs £74.50.
-A DJcity subscription at $34.99 gives you unlimited downloads for roughly the same money.
+At $1.49 per track, buying 50 tracks a month from Beatport costs around $75.
+A DJcity subscription at $34.99 gives you unlimited downloads for less.
 If you download more than 20–25 tracks a month consistently, a record pool almost always wins on cost.

 Audio quality